jleonard/playbook/Git-Workflow.md

 * **master** - the central branch of the repository.

 ####Tags
-> Tags are used to freeze versions of the codebase at marked points.
+> Tags are used to capture development milestones.

 * **release tags** use the naming convention ``release/VERSION_NUMBER``
 * **review tags** use the naming convention ``review/REVIEW_DATE``